CodeSleeve/sleeve.phar/README.md

 ## Customizing the generator

 You can completely override and configure any aspect of the generators.
 Create a [generator.json](https://github.com/CodeSleeve/sleeve.phar/blob/master/src/lib/generator.json) that is where you will be running your sleeve command from (i.e. the laravel project root).
-You can also use `sleeve -c /some/path/to/config.json` if you want.
+You can also use `sleeve --config=/some/path/to/config.json` if you want.
+You can create an bash alias for this if you want to have a global customized config you use for the most part.

 Here are a list of things you can override.